 Large-scale movements can be mapped using just the mast locations associated with the cells used.
 With significant activity during the journey, it is possible to determine the route taken and probable means of transport.
 This may prove sufficient.

 A phone’s location can be determined through the cells used at or directly before and after the time of interest.

 A phone’s location can be determined through the cells used at or directly before and after the time of interest.
 A drive survey can measure the service area of a cell.
 Specialist equipment is used to generate measurements of the cells providing service and the service area of the cell identified.
-This will show the potential location of phone, either at the time of interest or directly before and after.
+This will show the potential location of the phone, either at the time of interest or directly before and after.
 This can show that the CDRs are consistent, or inconsistent, with the possibility that the phone was at the location of interest at the time.

 Alternatively, a location survey can determine the activity of the phone in relation to specific locations, rather than specific times.
 This survey makes measurements on the appropriate network in the vicinity of the location of interest.
 These measurements are used to determine the cells that could be used by a phone when located at, or close to, the address and when the phone may have been in the vicinity.
-It should be noted that use of surveyed cells does not prove that the phone was near the address and a drive survey to determine the extent of the service area of the cells used may be appropriate.
+It should be noted that the use of surveyed cells does not prove that the phone was near the address and a drive survey to determine the extent of the service area of the cells used may be appropriate.